yungyuc/sciwork20/content/pages/talk/utensor.rst

 Speaker
 =======

-This talk will be presented by three speakers: Dboy Liao, Neil Tan, and Kazami Hsieh.
+This talk will be presented by three speakers: Neil Tan, Kazami Hsieh, and Dboy Liao.
 They are the team members of the ``uTensor`` project.

 Neil Tan, the project manager and core developer of uTensor, will talk about the motivation of uTensor and many applications such as sensor fusion, AIoT and